 The CCWG-Accountability added four stress test items that were suggested by NTIA in Secretary Larry Strickling’s statement issued on 16 June 2015:

-NTIA-1: Test preservation of the multistakeholder model if individual ICANN Supporting Organizations and/or Advisory Committees opt out of having votes in community empowerment mechanisms.
+NTIA-1: Test preservation of the multistakeholder model if individual ICANN Supporting Organizations and/or Advisory Committees choose not to be Decisional Participants in the Empowered Community.

 NTIA-2: Address the potential risk of internal capture.
 ST 12 and 13 partly address capture by external parties, but not for capture by internal parties in a Supporting Organization and/or Advisory Committee.